Officer-involved domestic violence: Australia

+United States

 1991 Congressional Hearing "On the Front Lines: Police Stress and Family Well-being"

-Conducted by the United States House Select Committee on Children, Youth, and Families on May 20, 1991 in Washington, D.C., this hearing offered testimony from professionals from police employment agencies, the FBI, police officers and spouses, police chiefs, psychologists from the American Psychological Association, and professors specializing in family welfare and workplace violence.
+Conducted by the United States House Select Committee on Children, Youth, and Families on May 20, 1991, in Washington, D.C., this hearing offered testimony from professionals from police employment agencies, the FBI, police officers and spouses, police chiefs, psychologists from the American Psychological Association, and professors specializing in family welfare and workplace violence.
 One professor, Leanor Boulin-Johnson, testified that, while conducting a study of 728 officers and 479 spouses, one "officer dedicated to our efforts committed suicide, two women officers shot their husbands, a male officer killed his estranged wife and dozens of spouses in stable marriages shared with us heart rendering testimonies about their work-family tensions and hardships."
 Johnson's study attributed OIDV to workplace stress, alcohol abuse, and the "perceived requirements of the job-rugged individualism, authoritativeness, and emotional detachment."
 Her study found that 77 percent of spouses reported stress from the workplace, 36 percent of officers reported fear about their alcohol use, 40 percent of officers "stated that in the last six months prior to the survey they had gotten out of control and behaved violently towards their spouse and children" while only 10 percent of spouses reported recent spousal or child abuse, and that rates of violence increased with number of years on the force.

 1994 Violence Against Women Act

-Signed into federal law on September 13, 1994 by President Bill Clinton, the Violence Against Women Act (VAWA) established domestic violence as "'criminal behavior' and a national crime problem, created federal law which "revised and expanded protections for women against violent crime," established grant programs for "state and local government for law enforcement, prosecution, and victim services in violent crimes against women" and battered women's shelters community programs on domestic violence, rural domestic violence, and child abuse enforcement," and created the "national domestic violence telephone hotline."
-Additionally, the VAWA created a provision that any offender subject to a Domestic Violence Restraining Order is prohibited from possession of firearms.
+Signed into federal law on September 13, 1994, by President Bill Clinton, the Violence Against Women Act established domestic violence as "'criminal behavior' and a national crime problem, created federal law which "revised and expanded protections for women against violent crime," established grant programs for "state and local government for law enforcement, prosecution, and victim services in violent crimes against women" and battered women's shelters community programs on domestic violence, rural domestic violence, and child abuse enforcement," and created the "national domestic violence telephone hotline."
+Additionally, the Violence Against Women Act created a provision that any offender subject to a Domestic Violence Restraining Order is prohibited from possession of firearms.
 The act was reauthorized in 2000, 2005, 2013, and 2022 to expand the provisions to include stalking, support for the LGBTQ community, and procedures for tribal justice against Native American women.